maythamfahmi/CryptoNet/README.md

 # Introduction
 :rocket: CryptoNet is simple, fast, and a lightweight asymmetric and symmetric encryption NuGet library supporting .NET Standard 2.0 and C# 8.0 for cross platforms Windows, Linux, and iOS.
-It is a 100% native C# implementation based on [Microsoft](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography?view=net-6.0) cryptography.
+It is a 100% native C# implementation based on [Microsoft](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography?view=net-8.0) cryptography.
 It does not depend on other libraries.

 ## Installation

-You can download CryptoNet via [NuGet](https://www.nuget.org/packages/CryptoNet).
+You can install the CryptoNet NuGet package via [NuGet](https://www.nuget.org/packages/CryptoNet).

 ## Website